Salmon Fishing In Iceland

 Wild and hard fighting salmon.

-When targeting Salmon, Sea Trout and Arctic Char, Iceland offers some of the best fishing in the world.
 Rivers come in all shapes and sizes, from small streams fished easily with single-handed rods to rivers the size of the River Dee in Scotland.
-The amazing landscape is home to a very stable population of salmon and we are delighted to be associated with one of the countries premier fishing rivers and lodges.
+The amazing landscape is home to a very stable population of Salmon, Trout and Arctic Char and we are delighted to be associated with one of the country's premier fishing rivers and lodges.

 At the beginning of the season [June], only the lower section of the river is fished by four rods, as the fish tend to hold below the rapids at the head of the canyon.
 By late June fish begin to run further upstream and the river is opened up to a total of 8 rods fishing over 50km of the river.